ffworker/mywebsite/README.md

 usr_DK

 ###README####
-# THIS REPO IS MORE A PERSONAL DOCUMENTATION ABOUT STUFF I DO
+# THIS REPO IS MAINLY A DOCUMENTATION FOR MYSELF //

 #this does not include everything I am working on.
 It just shows a variety of different software I used so far

 #I am not an expert on those projects, everything you see is a result of looking trough documentations and/or user experiences (stackoverflow mainly)